-Finally, keep in mind that processed turkey products, like deli meat, tend to be high in sodium.
-If you’re watching your sodium intake, look for a low-sodium variety, or better yet, go for fresh or ground turkey instead.
+Finally, keep in mind that processed meat products, like deli meat, tend to be high in sodium.
+If you’re watching your sodium intake, look for a low-sodium variety, or better yet, go for fresh or ground meat.

-- Turkey is low in calories and fat but high in important nutrients like protein, selenium, phosphorus and riboflavin.
+- Turkey breast supplies important nutrients that you require each day, including protein, selenium, phosphorus and riboflavin.
 It’s also high in tryptophan, an amino acid that could help promote better sleep and fight depression.

 - Compared to chicken, turkey is slightly lower in calories and fat but higher in protein.
 Still, both can be nutritious additions to a healthy and well-balanced diet.